hugetiny/DTXMania/実行時フォルダ/readme_en.txt

 WASAPI can use on Windows Vista and above.
 You can't use it on XP.

-You must specify WASAPIBufSize on yourself.
-The intitial value of the WASAPIBufSize is 0 and it means the system specify the size automatically.
-But the value tend to become larger one and the lag is not reduced well.
-So, first of all, you should specify about 20(ms).
-And if the sound seems broken, you should specify larger value.
-If the sound and system works well, you can set smaller value than 20.
-Please investigate optimal value for your system.

 * Notice (ASIO)
 ASIO can use on Windows XP.
 However, the sound device must support ASIO.

-You must specify ASIOBuffSize on yourself.
-The intitial value of the ASIOBuffSize is 0 and it means the DTXMania uses the default ASIO buufer size what each sound device has.
-And if you set over 0 for ASIOBuffSize, DTXMania try to use specified buffer size.
-Unfortunately, some sound device reject buffer size specified at ASIOBuffSuze (If so, DTXMania uses DirectSound).
-So I recommend you to specify the buffer size not by DTXMania ASIOBuffSize, by your sound device settings.
+You must specify the buffer size (latancy).
+You can specify it by the sound device.
-(If you don't have ASIO setting tools, you can use "ASIO caps" etc)
+(If you don't have ASIO setting tools, you can use "ASIO caps" (freesoft) etc)

+If DTXMania fails to use ASIO device
+(by nonproper buffer size, etc),
+DTXMania uses DirectSound.

-You have to specify not only ASIOBuffSize, but also ASIODevice.
+You also have to specify ASIODevice.
 It specifies what sound device is used by DTXMania.
 (If you choose WASAPI or DirectSound, DTXMania uses OS-default sound device)
 If you specify non-existing sound device, DTXMania